munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

 Some characters in a source file don't actually mean anything.
-Whitespace is often insignificant and comments, by definition, are ignored by the language.
+Whitespace is often insignificant, and comments, by definition, are ignored by the language.
 The scanner usually discards these, leaving a clean sequence of meaningful tokens.